broadinstitute/mas-seq-paper-data/workflows/README.md

 (the order is not exactly numerical because cromwell performs call tree analysis to parallelize tasks that can be run concurrently).

-## Alpha Warning
+## User Caveat
-The workflows defined here should be considered an alpha release.
+The workflows defined here should be considered an alpha/beta release.
-They produce valid data, however they are not optimized and are therefore more expensive than they need to be.
+They produce valid data, however they are not optimized for general use and should not be run without inspection and optimization.

 ## Docker Images
-All docker images used in these WDL files are stored in the [Google Container Registry](https://cloud.google.com/container-registry) for the DSP Methods Long Reads Methods and Applications group at The Broad Institute of MIT and Harvard.
+All docker images used in these WDL files are stored in the [Google Container Registry](https://cloud.google.com/container-registry) for the DSP Methods Long Reads Methods and Applications (LRMA) group at The Broad Institute of MIT and Harvard.
+The full paths are specified inline in each WDL task.

-## Preprint
+## Final Submission Workflows
-The workflows in the `preprint` folder correspond to processing performed on the data in the preprint sumission of the paper.
+The workflows in the `final` folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the revised submission of the paper.

-## Revisions
+## Preprint Workflows
-The workflows in the `revisions` folder correspond to processing performed on the data in the revised sumission of the paper.
+The workflows in the `preprint` folder correspond to processing performed on the human peripheral blood mononuclear cell (PBMC) sample data in the preprint submission of the paper.